freeCodeCamp/guide/src/pages/articles/math/the-vertex-of-a-parabola/index.md

 ---
-title: the Vertex of A Parabola
+title: The Vertex of a Parabola
 ---
-## the Vertex of A Parabola
+## The Vertex of a Parabola

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/math/the-vertex-of-a-parabola/index.md).